sminnee/salad/README.md

  * [Firefox 3.0/Win](http://wiki.openqa.org/download/attachments/13893658/jssh-20080708-WINNT.xpi)
  * [Firefox 3.5/Win](http://wiki.openqa.org/download/attachments/13893658/jssh-3.5.x-WINNT.xpi)

-You are now set up to run browsercuke tests on IE and Firefox.
+You are now set up to run salad tests on IE and Firefox.

 ### OS X

 If you have Leopard or Snow Leopard, then you should have Ruby all set up.
 Open Terminal and run this command:

-    $ gem install browsercuke safariwatir rb-appscript
+    $ gem install salad safariwatir rb-appscript

 Go to System Prefences -> Universal Access and check the box labelled 'Enable access for assistive devices'.